 Even though it sounds counterintuitive, but there is scientific evidence, mentioned in Harvard Business Review, that by doing less, we could be more productive.

 But thinking less we could arrive at a solution quicker because we give our tired brain cells a bit of a rest.

 Scientific American also mentions a study where researchers showed that by doing less, you arrive at more creative solutions and ideas.
 Manish Saggar, a psychiatrist at Stanford and the study’s lead author, summarized the findings:

 “The more you think about it, the more you mess it up.”

 Next time you are tired but need an answer to a query - stop thinking and start doing something else entirely.

-You will be surprised at how soon your mind will start throwing answers at you when you are not consciously forcing them to appear.
+You will be surprised at how soon your mind will start throwing answers to you when you are not consciously forcing them to appear.